SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Crafted to Perfection**
 >
-> The war engine's shape can't be changed by any external effect
+> The war engine's shape can't be changed by any external effect.

 > ⭐️ **Valiar Might**
 >